 May is Better Hearing and Speech Month.

-The Nebraska Speech-Language-Hearing Association (NSLHA) is pleased to recognize the following Better Hearing and Speech Month Award Recipients.
-They will be recognized at NSLHA’s Fall Convention on September 17, 2020.
+The Nebraska Speech-Language-Hearing Association (NSLHA) is accepting nominations for Better Hearing and Speech Month Award Recipients.
+They will be recognized in May.

 2020 Better Hearing and Speech Recipients

 Layla was diagnosed with CHARGE syndrome when she was born.
 Doctors told her parents it was likely that she would not walk, talk or be able to learn She had a cleft lip/palate, heart defect, colobomas of her eyes affecting her vision and a severe conductive hearing loss on the right and moderate sensorineural hearing loss on the left caused by bilateral middle and inner ear anomalies, including dysplastic cochlea, dysmorphic vestibules, absent semicircular canals, dysplastic middle ear ossicles and enlarged right vestibular aqueduct.
 With all of these challenges, Layla would not be expected to walk with good balance, talk or hear well.

 Layla receives speech therapy at her elementary school, which has a strong deaf and hard of hearing program.
 She has an implanted Oticon Medical Ponto, which is an osseointegrated device that transmits sound to her inner ear via bone conduction.
 She wears a traditional hearing aid on the left side.
 Layla's speech is easy to understand, but she is still working on articulation.

 She is very quick to let her parents know if her "BAHA" isn't working and is frustrated when she can't hear.
 Layla advocates for herself.
 She is a very 'independent' young lady.
 And she will let you know very quickly if she needs or wants something changed with her hearing devices.